AguuSz/win11-reinstalling-tools/README.md

 Here is a set of things that I use when reinstalling Windows on my main machine.
 It includes a script that removes all bloatware, sets up some privacy settings, and applies other tweaks.
 You can customize what the script does by editing `autounattend.xml`.
 This file was copied from [memstechtips](https://github.com/memstechtips/UnattendedWinstall) and edited to fit my needs.
 Feel free to modify it.

+## 💻 Autounattend

+To use this file, all you need to do is have a bootable USB with a copy of Windows 11 (grab it from Microsoft).
+Then drop the file onto the USB and that's it!
+When you boot up your USB, the installation will be slightly different because it disables some things like forcing you to sign in and allows you to use a fully local account.
+It's common that some terminal screens flash once in a while because it's running some scripts pre-install and post-install (to remove Microsoft bloatware and other things).

+Take a look at the file itself and decide if you need to remove some of the things that the file does.
+I've deleted everything that I don't need, but it might not fit your needs.
+If this is the case, just erase the line where it should remove the app, and the script won't remove it.

+If this is rather confusing, take a look at the [YouTube video](https://www.youtube.com/watch?v=JUTdRZNqODY) where I got the file from, which includes a tutorial.

 ## 🎛️ Afterburner and Rivatuner Settings

 This folder contains the configuration files for Rivatuner to look like this: